Here's a question we've heard a lot from our Facebook and blog friends:

 Garcinia Fruit – This dark red fruit can be rehydrated and blended up with your smoothie base.
 It is said to make recipes more filling and satisfying, which can be helpful to extend your morning shake!
 It has a distinct sour fruit flavor.

-Guarana Seed Powder – Guarana is thought to be the highest source of caffeine available in nature, containing 2.5 times the amount of caffeine as coffee.
+Guarana Seed Powder – Guarana is thought to be the highest source of caffeine available in nature.
 A lovely addition to your morning smoothie!

 Hawthorn Berry Powder - The fruit of this rose family tree has been used traditionally to support a healthy functioning cardiovascular system.*